joebew42/elixir-playground/examples/bank_account_otp/scratch.md

 # TODO

-* introduce OTP for the BankAccount

 # DONE

+* introduce OTP gen_server for the BankAccount
 * decouple the GenServer from our application domain logic
 * introduce OTP gen_server for the BankServer